 Some of the principal treatments carried out by Mr Subash Tandon at Spire include:

-Mr Tandon also treats patella-femoral conditions, anterior knee pain, maltracking patella and unstable/dislocating patella, Osteoarthritis, sports injury, soft tissue injuries and shoulder and ankle problems.
-He performs medial patella-femoral reconstruction (MPFL) and anterior cruciate ligament (ACL) reconstructions.
+I also treat patella-femoral conditions, anterior knee pain, maltracking patella and unstable/dislocating patella, Osteoarthritis, sports injury, soft tissue injuries and shoulder and ankle problems.
+I perform medial patella-femoral reconstruction (MPFL) and anterior cruciate ligament (ACL) reconstructions.

 I qualified from Queens University Belfast Medical School in 1988.
 After a few years of postgraduate orthopaedic training in Belfast I did a pre-registrar trauma fellowship in Stoke on Trent Hospital, Staffordshire.